Planting fruits and vegetables

 5

 Cover the seeds with a thin layer of soil and water them carefully so that no water accumulates.
 You should water them frequently but not too much, as the seedlings may rot from excess water.
+Monitoring soil moisture is crucial to prevent root diseases.

 How to Grow Eggplants in a Garden - Step 5